KristianOellegaard/django-hvad/docs/public/queryset.rst

     any language.

     .. note:: No translated fields can be used in any method of the queryset returned my this method.
-See :ref`FallbackQueryset-public`
+See :ref:`FallbackQueryset-public`

     .. note:: This method is only available on the manager directly, not on a queryset.